 → Coordination: Matching actions in relation to others’ actions.

 → Active Listening: Paying full attention to what other people say, taking time to understand the points raised, asking questions if necessary and not interrupting when inappropriate.

 → Fluency of Ideas: The ability to develop a range of ideas on a topic, e.g. through brainstorming.
 The amount of ideas is important, not their quality, correctness or creativity.

 → Originality: The ability to come up with unusual or clever ideas about a particular topic or finding creative ways to solve a problem.

 → Deductive Reasoning: The ability to apply general rules to problems and produce answers that make sense..

 → Inductive Reasoning: The ability to combine different information into general rules or conclusions.
 This includes finding a connection between seemingly unrelated events.

-→ Problem Sensitivity: Recognizing when something is wrong or expected to go wrong.
-It is not about solving the problem but about realizing that there is a problem.
+→ Problem Sensitivity: Recognising when something is wrong or expected to go wrong.
+It is not about solving the problem but about realising that there is a problem.

 → Education and Training: Knowledge of curriculum and training design methods, teaching or instructing individuals and groups as well as measuring the effects.